JOYY Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• JOYY's revenue growth was driven by a recovery in live streaming and significant growth in its advertising segment, particularly BIGO Ads.
+• JOYY's revenue growth was driven by a recovery in live streaming and significant growth in the advertising segment, particularly BIGO Ads.

-• The company plans to refine its segment reporting structure into three major business segments: social entertainment, ad tech, and e-commerce SaaS starting Q1 2026.
+• The company plans to refine its reporting structure into three segments: social entertainment, ad tech, and e-commerce SaaS starting Q1 2026.

 3. Forward Guidance and Outlook

-• Live Streaming: Anticipated to return to positive Y-o-Y growth in Q1 2026, despite expected seasonal softness due to Lunar New Year and Ramadan.
+• Live Streaming: Anticipated to return to positive Y-o-Y growth in 2026, although Q1 may experience seasonal softness.

-• E-commerce SaaS: Expected to maintain double-digit revenue growth and move towards breakeven by 2028.
+• E-commerce SaaS: Expected to maintain double-digit revenue growth while narrowing operating losses.

 4. Bad News, Challenges, or Points of Concern